 • The inlet and outlet ports are 7-mm ID and 9-mm OD to permit a high flow rate with port continuity at all path lengths so that the same tubing and pump can be used.

 You will need to purchase tubing and a peristaltic pump appropriate for your needs from non-HunterLab sources.
 Tygon tubing is clear, robust, and has good product life as peristaltic tubing.
 Peristaltic pumps such as the MasterFlex line are acceptable.
 Both products are available from Cole Parmer (www.coleparmer.com).

 A length of tubing is attached to the 9-mm OD of each of the two cell ports.
 At the other end of each length of tubing, it is good idea to attach a piece of glass tubing to be lowered into a beaker of sample liquid.
 Place the flow cell in the D02-1009-960 holder.
 Turn the peristaltic pump on.
 The pump rubs on the outside of the tubing, creating an internal vacuum within the tubing that sucks liquid through and into the cell.
 The cell is oriented in the D02-1009-960 Flow Through Cell Holder with the outlet port at the top.
 Air is automatically forced out of the cell as the liquid comes in.
 As soon as the flow cycle is complete, a measurement can be taken.
 To flush the system, turn off the pump, place the glass ends of the tubing into a beaker of water/solvent and cycle until clean.

 FAQ: 'What is the advantage of using the 2-mm flow cell?'

-Some liquid samples are so highly absorbing or translucent such that little light from the instrument's lamp can get through in transmission.
+Some liquid samples are so highly absorbing or translucent such that little light from the instrument's lamp can get through in transmittance.
 By using a very thin 2-mm path length with these samples, it is possible to differentiate lot differences in color that would not be possible with a regular path length cell.

 10- mm path length round cell with a screw top.